shchitaev/dentistdataconv/README.md

       -m, --metaimage  write metaimage header (mhd)
       -i, --nifti      write nifti file (nii)
-      -r, --raw        write raw data to file (used by header files)
+      -r, --raw        write raw data to file (used by header files) -d, --dicom      write dicom data to file (used by header files

 For example, the following command,